casqan/peer-2-peer-security/resources/gpt-layout.md

 - Summarize key points from each section.
 - Reflect on the potential of P2P technology in browsers despite its security challenges.
 - Suggest areas for further research or improvement, especially in securing WebRTC and WebSocket connections.

+- Focus on WebRTC
+- More coherent
+-